Blue Jays-Rays Betting Preview, Prediction, How to Watch

-The Toronto Blue Jays (25-22) take on the Tampa Bay Rays (34-14) in first game of a four game set Monday night.
-This game will continue our MLB odds series as we give you a Blue Jays-Rays prediction and pick while letting you know how to watch, as well.
+The Toronto Blue Jays (25-23) do battle with the Tampa Bay Rays (35-14) in th second game of a four game set Tuesday night.
+This game will continue our MLB odds series with a Blue Jays-Rays Prediction and pick while we let you know how to watch, as well.

-The Blue Jays are currently on a four game losing streak after being swept over the weekend by the Baltimore Orioles.
-Being in the AL East, the Blue Jays can not afford to be swept by division opponents.
-Toronto is still a very good team, though.
-They are top half of the league in batting average and OPS.
-On the mound, the Blue Jays have a 4.01 ERA which is 11th best in the MLB.

-The Rays are still the best team in baseball, but they are slowing down a bit.
-They are coming off a weekend series win against the Milwaukee Brewers, though.
-Tampa Bay is second in the MLB in batting average and runs scored while leading the league in home runs and OPS.
-On the mound, the Rays are second in the MLB in ERA.

-These teams have already played this season in Toronto.
-The Blue Jays took two of three games in that series.
-Bo Bichette had seven hits in the three games while George Springer’s only hit was a home run.
-For the Rays, Wander Franco and Josh Lowe had four hits each in the three games.
-Lowe added a home run along with Christian Bethancourt and Taylor Walls.
+Tampa Bay scored three runs in the second inning of game one and that is all they needed.
+The Rays never lost the lead after that and went on to win the game 6-4.
+Tampa Bay had a tough task facing Chris Bassitt, but they made it look easy.
+They put up six runs off Bassitt and launched three home runs to increase their MLB team home run lead.
+Jose Siri, Randy Arozarena and Luke Raley were the long ball hitters for Tampa Bay.
+Wander Franco had a multi-hit game, as well.
+Josh Fleming picked up the win after coming in for the opener and going six innings of two run baseball.
+For Toronto, Whit Merrifield had four hits on the night, including a home run.
+Dalton Varsho also hit a home run in the loss.

-The starting pitchers for Monday’s game are Chris Bassitt and Trevor Kelley.
+The starting pitchers for Tuesday night are Jose Berrios and Taj Bradley.

 Here are the Blue Jays-Rays MLB odds, courtesy of FanDuel.